How’s he doing? Americans weigh in on Biden’s performance | WTOP News

 “So much of the conversation seems to get focused on the extreme left wing of the Democratic Party and progressive positions,” Sweeney says.
 “I think he needs to be more front and center in countering that.”

-“I was enthusiastic about the original infrastructure plan,” Sweeney says.
+“I was enthusiastic about the original infrastructure plan,” he says.
 “I think it’s long overdue, and I was really glad to see it, and I think that could’ve and should’ve been a great accomplishment.
-Get the bulldozers and shovels rolling and get to work.
-She adds: “The Build Back Better plan, I think there’s too much in there that I don’t see the need for it, or I don’t know that the federal government is the solution for it.”
+Get the bulldozers and shovels rolling and get to work.”
+He adds: “The Build Back Better plan, I think there’s too much in there that I don’t see the need for it, or I don’t know that the federal government is the solution for it.”

 THE TRUMP VOTER WHO’S NOT IMPRESSED